apache/struts-site/source/primer.md

 If you've created web applications for other platforms, you may be able to follow along and visit the other references as needed.
-The core technologies used by Struts are also used by most other Java web development products, so the background information will be useful in any Java project.</p>
+The core technologies used by Struts are also used by most other Java web development products, so the background information will be useful in any Java project.

 ### <a name="http"></a>HTTP, HTML and User Agents